-MA 294 - Practicum in Media Arts.
+FDMA 2990 (MA 294) - Portfolio and Practicum.
 Three credit hours.
 Supervised experience in Media Arts.
 A minimum of six hours per week for 16 weeks will be in direct service contact.
 (Repeatable for credit with consent of instructor and administrative approval.)